-Discharge conditions are statements set out by the discharging authority (either a First Tier Tribunal or the MHCS on behalf of the Secretary of State).
+Conditions of discharge are statements set out by the discharging authority (either a First Tier Tribunal or the MHCS on behalf of the Secretary of State).
 They are based on recommendations from the RC and MDT and target specific factors that are necessary to monitor and manage the person's mental disorder or to protect the public.
-Some examples of conditions are set out in Appendix Four.
+Some suggestions of conditions are set out in Appendix Four.